joefarebrother/adventofcode/README.md

 - `aocfetch [day] [year]` - Downloads your input.
 Requires env var `AOC_KEY` to be set to your session cookie, which can be found via the network tools of your browser.
 - `submit part ans [day] [year]` - Submits an answer.
 Also requires `AOC_KEY`.
 - `autotest.py [year/day] [day]` - Automatically runs solution file against example data, then submits the output for the real data when the test passes.
 See `--help` for more info.
+- `test_all.py year` - Automatically tuns `autotest.py` on every day for a given year